Powered by Anthony Davis, hot Lakers visit Suns

 “We have time on our side. … We just want to be as cautious as possible.
 So, again, it doesn’t turn into something that he’s constantly dealing with all season.”

-Russell Westbrook is also ailing after injuring his right thumb during Sunday’s game.
-Post-game x-rays were negative and Westbrook was slated to be re-evaluated on Monday.
+Russell Westbrook was also ailing after injuring his right thumb during Sunday’s game.
+But post-game X-rays were negative, and Westbrook did not appear on Monday’s injury report, signaling he will play Tuesday.

 In the Lakers’ 123-92 trouncing of the visiting San Antonio Spurs on Sunday, Davis had 30 points and matched his season best of 18 rebounds in only 27 minutes, 46 seconds on the court.
 The team reported Monday that the performance marked the first time a Laker had amassed 30 points and 15 rebounds in less than 30 minutes of action since Wilt Chamberlain did it in 1969.